-According to Hale, the nature of their behaviour went past that inflicted by epilepsy or other known “natural” diseases.
+According to Hale, the nature of their behavior went past that inflicted by epilepsy or other known “natural” diseases.

 Soon after, more girls apparently suffered the same illness.

-It’s no coincidence these girls included Ann Putnam Jr and Elizabeth Hubbard, both of whom had ties to officials in Salem and their families were linked to Reverend Parris.
+It’s no coincidence these girls included Betty Parris, Ann Putnam Jr and Elizabeth Hubbard, all of whom had ties to officials in Salem and their families were linked to Reverend Parris.

-Accused by Elizabeth Parris and Abigail Williams on February 29th, Osborne, Good and Tituba were the first three women accused of witchcraft in Salem.
+Accused by Elizabeth Parris and Abigail Williams on February 29th, Osborne, Good and Tituba were the first three women forced to participate in a Salem witch trial.

 Sarah Osborne had upset the Putnam family with her non-traditional ways, keeping her own property and not attending Church for three years.
 She died in jail on 10th May 1692.

 Sarah Good was, by all accounts, a bitter woman, angered by the loss of her financial status and home, and hated by her own husband.
-Crazily enough, her five-year-old daughter, Dorothy (or Dorcas), was also accused of witchcraft alongside her mother.
+Horribly enough, her five-year-old daughter, Dorothy Good, was also arrested alongside her mother, making her the youngest of all accused witches.
 They hanged Sarah Good with four other women on July 29th, Dorothy was released 10th December, having been imprisoned since March.

 Tituba of Salem was a black slave whose origins are unclear.
-Her skin colour, coupled with rumours of stories of enchantments and voodoo, intensified the belief that Tituba dabbled in witchcraft.
+Her skin color, coupled with rumors of stories of enchantments and voodoo, intensified the belief that Tituba dabbled in witchcraft.
 She was the first to be accused during the trials, and the only one of the three to confess – after being beaten by Parris.

 Whether the girls named the three women under duress by magistrates of familial influence is still discussed by historians today.